thatrandomobject/final_project_IPF/README.md

   Graphs No. 7, No. 8, and No. 9 are about interesting facts to know:

-  The average age is higher in females’ group then in men’s over the comparative time period of 5 sequent yrs (No. 7).
+  _The average age is higher in females’ group then in men’s over the comparative time period of 5 sequent yrs (No. 7)._

-  The average of Total Strength among different age groups of the powerlifters across three specific lifts (Squat, Bench, and Deadlift).
+  _The average of Total Strength among different age groups of the powerlifters across three specific lifts (Squat, Bench, and Deadlift).
 Data from 2023 suggests (No. 8).
-Are you up for Deadlift in your age group? :)
+Are you up for Deadlift in your age group?_

-  Where the strongest powerlifters live?
-Bar Graph No. 9 with TOP 5 Countries to look into based on data from 2023.
+  _Where the strongest powerlifters live?
+Bar Graph No. 9 with TOP 5 Countries to look into based on data from 2023._